FAQs

 You then need to make an Application for Personal Injury Benefits through the SIRA website HERE.

-If the injury is a result of a motor accident that is also work-related, you will also need to make a worker’s compensation claim against your employer’s worker’s compensation insurer.
+If the injury is a result of a motor accident that is also work-related, you will need to make a worker’s compensation claim against your employer’s worker’s compensation insurer rather than a CTP claim.

 You cannot claim if you are charged with a “serious driving offence” in connection with the accident or were the at-fault driver of an uninsured vehicle.